Last updated on May 21, 2018

 A letter column in a newspaper or magazine was the main medium of communication with readers and editors.

 In the print media, letters to the editor column is a vital part and without the readers’ letters/opinion, no magazine or newspaper was published.

-That is a good practice, and in this electronic speed media the comment box occupies the somewhat similar place and we should not shut that comment column or space from our readers, instead it should be open to its readers to air their views/feedback.
+In short, giving a second place or position (Ardhaasanam) to its readers is a good practice, and in this electronic speed media the comment box occupies somewhat similar place and we should not shut that comment column or space from our readers, instead, it should be open to its readers to air their views/feedback.